tangentsoft/pidp8i/doc/os8-run.md

 * Save the run image of `BUILD` as an executable on `RKB1:` of the new rk05 image.

-## <a id="paths"></a>POSIX Path expansions
+## <a id="paths"></a>POSIX Path Expansions

-Notice in the above example the construct `$bin/` and `$src/` in the POSIX path specifications.
+Notice in the [above example](#first) the use of the variables `$bin/` and `$src/` in the POSIX path specifications.
+These refer to particular directories which vary depending on whether you run this script from the PiDP-8/I source tree or from the installation tree.
+Not only does using these variables allow the same script to work in both trees, it allows your script to run regardless of where those source and installation trees are on any given system.

-We want `os8-run` to be able to find and use image files and other files both at build time and after the built system is installed.
-So abstract path keys have been implemented with a syntax modeled on POSIX shell variables.
+The scheme works much like predefined POSIX shell variables, but the underlying mechanism is currently very limited.
+First, the substitution can only occur at the very beginning of a POSIX file specification.

-However these path expansions are currently very limited.
-The substitution can only occur at the very beginning of a POSIX file specification.
-The only values currently defined are:
+Second, the only values currently defined are:

 | $build/   | The absolute path to the root of the build.
 | $src/     | The absolute path to the root of the source.